merhanmostafa47/Leon/README.md

 - Make container to make sections at the same alignment.

-- Make a class for repetitive components.
+- Make class for any repetitive component.

 - If there is repetitive (color , padding , margin ,....) , we make a variable for it.

+- We take into account the shape of any element in screens of different sizes.